pattyhsu/backstage/BACKSTAGE_TODO.md

 - Performance — Edge Function adds latency.
 For 17k-row scans (Map View), this could be painful unless we batch carefully.

 ### Google Maps API key restriction
-**Problem.** The Google Maps API key (`AIzaSyCxTeIuN4tLIrAApAf8t4fIQ3fCvIix0a8`) is also embedded client-side in `comps-db.html` and `import.html`.
-If unrestricted, anyone could rack up Maps charges on your account.

-**Plan.** In Google Cloud Console, restrict the key to:
+**Status: ✅ DONE 2026-04-07.** Key is restricted in Google Cloud Console:
-- **Application restrictions:** HTTP referrers — `https://backstage.dottyhomes.com/*` only
+- **Application restrictions:** HTTP referrers — `https://backstage.dottyhomes.com/*` and `https://pattyhsu.github.io/*`
-- **API restrictions:** Maps JavaScript API, Geocoding API, Places API only
+- **API restrictions:** Geocoding API, Maps JavaScript API, Maps Embed API, Maps Static API, Places API

-This is a 5-minute fix and should be done **today**, not deferred.
-No code changes needed.
+The key is still public in the GitHub repo (GitGuardian flagged it on 2026-04-07 when `import.html` got the same key as `comps-db.html` and `mls-deals.html`), but it's now functionally harmless — Google rejects requests from non-allowed referrers.

+**Still TODO:** Move the key out of client HTML entirely via the Edge Function project below.
+Until then, GitGuardian will keep flagging it on every commit that touches a file containing the key.

+### Supabase anon key — also exposed
+**Same situation as Google Maps key.** The Supabase anon key is hardcoded in every Backstage HTML file.
+Unlike the Google Maps key, **there's no equivalent of "HTTP referrer restrictions" for Supabase** — RLS policies are the only line of defense.
+Audit those before treating this as low-risk.

 ---